 Network routes are required for the stack to understand which interface to use for outbound traffic.
 One of the most important decision points for VPN configuration is whether you want to send all the data through VPN (force tunnel) or only some data through the VPN (split tunnel).
 The decision impacts the configuration, capacity planning, and security expectations from the connection.

 In a split tunnel configuration, routes can be specified to go over VPN and all other traffic will go over the physical interface.

-For each route item in the list, the following can be specified:
+For each route item in the list, you can configure the following options:

-Windows VPN platform now supports the ability to specify exclusion routes that specifically should not go over the physical interface.
+With Windows VPN, you can specify exclusion routes that shouldn't go over the physical interface.